mircea98ro/pedestrian_detector_distributed_assignment/README.md

 - Launch a camera node using `roslaunch camera_node camera_node`, or play a pre-recorded rosbag file.
 - Launch a terminal in the `detection_osnet/src/` subfolder
-- Use the terminal to launch a robot node `python robot_detection.py`
+- Use the terminal to launch the robot nodes `roslaunch detection_osnet robot_nodes.launch generate_configure:=true level:=kalman`
-- Use a terminal to launch a master node `python master.py`.
+- Use a terminal to launch a master node `rosrun detection_osnet master.py`.
 The node prints the overall statistics upon termination.
 - Use rviz/rqt for visualizing the resulted images.
 Use your favorite tool for visualizing the statistics (recommended [PlotJuggler](https://github.com/PlotJuggler/plotjuggler-ros-plugins))